POSSA/freepbx-Call_Status/README.md

 FeePBX Call Status
 ===================

-Forked from http://sysadminman.net/blog/2013/asterisk-outbound-call-status-page-5600 and modified for FreePBX.
-Modified for FreePBX system running version 2.9 or higher
+Forked from http://sysadminman.net/blog/2013/asterisk-outbound-call-status-page-5600 and modified for FreePBX system running version 2.9 or higher

+## Compatibility
+FreePBX version 2.9 or later.

-Installation:
+## Installation:

-Copy the files into a folder in web root of the FreePBX system and chown and chmod files as necessary.
-Navigate to `http://<ipaddress>/<foldername>`.
-That's it.
+* On a FreePBX system, download the files to the folder `[webroot]/call-status`
+* chown and chmod folder and files as necessary
+* In a browser, navigate to `http://<ipaddress>/call-status`.

-License:
+## License:

-The original project does not have any licensing information.
-Modifications are GNU GPL/2 or greater.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.